China's Yao minority classification has almost 3 million members and live among other ethnic groups in the mountains of southern China.

-The actual date depends on a lot of factors, including the harvest and the health of villagers and the livestock.
-Some groups only celebrate the festival once every twelve years.
-During this day, Yao people honor their ancestors.
-They give thanks to them for hearing their wishes and making them come true.
+The actual date depends on a lot of factors including the time of the harvest and the health of villagers and livestock.
+During the festival day, Yao people honor their ancestors.
+They give thanks to them for hearing their wishes and making the wishes come true.

 The Danu Festival